isomerpages/mas-moneysense/pages/Buying a Property: How Much Can you Afford.md

 #### Things to note:

-For the same amount of money borrowed, a longer loan tenure means your monthly payment is smaller but your total interest paid is higher.
+*For the same amount of money borrowed, a longer loan tenure means your monthly payment is smaller but your total interest paid is higher.

-Take note of the cap on the amount you can use from your CPF savings for your home loan.
+*Take note of the cap on the amount you can use from your CPF savings for your home loan.

-Ask your lender for a repayment schedule.
+*Ask your lender for a repayment schedule.

-How much do you have now?
+#### How much do you have now?
 Take a look at what you currently have.
 Do you have enough money to see you through all the costs involved in buying a home?

 Your available resources could come from your:

-Cash savings (to meet upfront payments and keep up with repayments in case of income loss) CPF Ordinary Account savings
+*Cash savings (to meet upfront payments and keep up with repayments in case of income loss)

+*CPF Ordinary Account savings

-Sales proceeds (net of outstanding loan) from your current home, if any Income.
+*Sales proceeds (net of outstanding loan) from your current home, if any

+*Income.
 Do you have a steady income or is it commission-based and dependent on other factors?

-How much can you borrow?
+#### How much can you borrow?
 HDB and the lenders will assess how much you can borrow for a home loan in the following ways:

-Mortgage servicing ratio (MSR)
+**Mortgage servicing ratio (MSR)**

+MSR indicates the proportion of your gross monthly income that is used to service your mortgage.

+MSR= Monthly mortgage repayment/Gross monthly income

+Your monthly HDB or Executive Condominium (EC) loan installment must not exceed 30% of your gross monthly income.
+This applies if you are buying a HDB flat, or EC where the minimum occupation period of the EC has not expired.

-Total debt servicing ratio (TDSR)
+**Total debt servicing ratio (TDSR)**

+TDSR indicates the proportion of your gross monthly income used to service all your monthly debt repayments.
+If you are taking a loan to buy a property, you will need to meet the TDSR rules.

+TDSR=Total monthly debt payments / Gross monthly income

+Your total monthly debt commitments (e.g. mortgage payments, car payments and credit card payments) should not exceed the TDSR threshold of 55%.
+You may find out more about how the TDSR is computed [here](https://www.mas.gov.sg/regulation/explainers/tdsr-for-property-loans/calculating-tdsr).
 Loan-to-value limits
 Getting an HDB loan
 If you are buying an HDB flat, you may qualify for a loan from the HDB.
 With an HDB loan, you may borrow up to 85% of the purchase price or the property’s valuation price.
 This depends on which is lower, subject to HDB’s credit assessment.